IgniteUI/igniteui-docfx/en/components/overlay_scroll.md

 ```
 <div class="divider"></div>

-To change the scroll strategy used by the overlay, override the `scrollStrategy` property of the `overlaySettings` object passed to the overlay:
+To change the scroll strategy used by the overlay, override the [`scrollStrategy`] ({environment:angularApiUrl}/products/ignite-ui-angular/docs/typescript/classes/iscrollstrategy.html) property of the [`overlaySettings`] ({environment:angularApiUrl}/products/ignite-ui-angular/docs/typescript/interfaces/overlaysettings.html) object passed to the overlay:
 ```typescript
     // overlaySettings is an existing object of type OverlaySettings
     // to override the scroll strategy